miacodehub/Computer-Vision---Gesture-controlled-mouse/README.md

 - Hand tracking degrades near camera edges.
 - Prolonged use can cause hand fatigue.
 - Gestures are rule-based and may require per-user tuning.

+## Future Improvements

+- Train a gesture classifier instead of rule-based thresholds.
+- Add scroll and zoom gestures.
+- Support multi-hand interaction.
+- Combine with voice commands for accessibility.